ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: instrument_manufacturer

-        Returns a string ("National Instruments") that contains the name of the manufacturer of the digital pattern instrument.
+        Returns a string ("NI") that contains the name of the manufacturer of the digital pattern instrument.

         The following table lists the characteristics of this property.